Chouffe/chouffe.github.com/_posts/2019-08-17-mxnet-made-simple-transfer-learning.markdown

 description: Leverage pretrained models to achieve state of the art on image classification tasks
 ---

-This post will explained how transfer learning can make us achieve state of the art performance on the [Oxford-IIIT Dataset][2].
-This technique is very among practicioners as pretrained models can be leveraged to quickly learn slightly different tasks.
+This post will explain how transfer learning can make us achieve state of the art performance on the [Oxford-IIIT Dataset][2].
+This technique is very common among practicioners as pretrained models can be leveraged to quickly learn new machine learning tasks.

 ## Transfer Learning

 ### What is Transfer Learning?

-> Transfer Learning is a machine learning technique where a model trained for task **X** is reused for task **Y**.
+> Transfer Learning is a Machine Learning technique where a model trained for task **X** is reused for task **Y**.

 ### Why do we need Transfer Learning?

-When task **X** and **Y** are similar in nature, it requires much less time and training data to learn **Y** when we a pretrained model is available for task **X**.
-The learning of task **X** is transfered to the learning of task **Y**.
+When task **X** and **Y** are similar in nature, it requires much less time and training data to learn **Y** when a pretrained model is available for task **X**.
+The learning of task **X** is transfered to the model that learns task **Y**.

 > Eg. A model trained on classifying 1000 object categories (task **X**) can be leveraged to classify 35 pet breeds (task **Y**).

 1. It is computationally and time expensive to retrain a model from scratch.
 It can take weeks on a GPU to train certain models to perform well
 2. It is data expensive to train a model to perform a machine task from scratch
-3. It requires knowledge of Deep Learning architectures that perform best on the task to learn
+3. It requires knowledge or exploration of Deep Learning architectures that perform well on the task to learn

 ### How does Transfer learning work in practice?

-Practicioners will pick a pretrained model that perform really well on task **X** and then fine tune the final layers of the network on the new task **Y**.
+Practicioners often pick a pretrained model that performs really well on task **X** and then fine tune the last layers of the network on the new task **Y**.

-This technique requires very little data and very little training time to achieve close to state of the art results on a task **Y**.
+This technique requires very little data and very little training time to achieve close to State Of The Art (SOTA) results on the task **Y**.

 ## Oxford-IIIT Dataset